 Digital Nomad workspace

 There are tons of cafe’s around Canggu with good wifi, which will allow you to spend the whole day setting up an office.
 One of them is District.
 I first went to District on the recommendation of a local friend about some high-quality wifi.
-As far as Canggu goes it is pretty solid.
+As far as Canggu goes it is pretty solid for Wifi but it is important to get a sim card in Bali as a backup because the internet isn’t always reliable.
 District is a co-workspace, which means they offer packages for daily, weekly and monthly membership to their upstairs workspace.
 The co-work space is a great place to concentrate on your online work without the distractions of restaurants and customers.

 In addition to a nice air-conditioned work environment is the super-fast internet.
 The regular internet for customers at District is 5/mbps, in the co-work space and on the co-work plan it is 45/mbps.
 I spent a week on this plan and had no issues at all uploading images to Dropbox and WordPress, which is usually a good test for the quality of internet.
 This isn’t a place for your Facebook perusing, the packages aren’t necessarily cheap.
 However, fast internet and a good work environment can mean increased productivity and a stress-free workday.
 This is invaluable and for many digital nomads, they will say its worth it and then some!
 The packages are priced as below: